Community participation funding

 What will not be considered for funding

-- Additional funds/recurring funds for a project already funded by a DSR grant program.
+- Additional funds/recurring funds for a project already funded by a Sport and Recreation (WA) grant program

 - Catering costs.